MarquisLP/gamehappy/README.md

 ## How to Contribute
-This is an ongoing project with the potential for extended capabilities past what was originally envisioned.
+This is an ongoing project with the potential for extended capabilities beyond what was originally envisioned.
 Bug fixes, refactoring, and extending features and classes are all welcome - just send us your modified branch in a pull request and it will be considered.